NasrinLatifi/Alopeyk-challenge/README.md

 ## USE APP
 Thanks for testing my app.
-City is filtered base on country.
+The Cityfield is filtered base on country in account page.
 Please set country first and then set country.
-Also, please check all countries and cities:)
+Also, please check all countries and cities:).
+There different options.

+I use ANTD library and HTML elements(for better evaluation) I use context for data managing.
+I use react router 6 and use search param for handling form modes(add/edit/view).